Boundary Waters Canoe Area Wilderness

 Make just one trip to the Boundary Waters Canoe Area Wilderness, and your life will be changed forever.
 This pristine 1M acre wilderness extends along 150 miles of the US/Canada border in Northern Minnesota.
 The region looks much the same as it did in the early 1900s when preservation efforts began.
 Water makes up 20% of the total area.
 It’s 1,100 lakes and hundreds of miles of rivers and streams makes it a one of a kind destination for canoeing, hiking, camping and fishing.

 Days consist of paddling tranquil lake after lake, portaging canoes between the lakes on historic routes traversed by early fur traders and shared with wildlife, and setting up camp in one of the 2000 backcountry campsites perched on the glacial lakes.
 If you are lucky, you may spot one of the resident moose or hear wolves howling at night as you tuck into your tent.
 One incredible call you have a good chance of hearing is the haunting song of the loon.
-These aquatic birds are an iconic symbol of the Boundary Waters (and the MN state bird), and their distinctive calls can be heard echoing across the lake in the early evening hours.
+These aquatic birds are an iconic symbol of the Boundary Waters.
+They are also the Minnesota state bird.
+Their distinctive calls can be heard echoing across the lake in the early evening hours.

 With thousands of miles of canoe and portage trails, the BWCA offers an adventure for all.
 Whether you desire a challenging trip over many miles paddling dozens of lakes and rivers and taking in scenic waterfalls, or a peaceful paddle to observe ancient pictographs, or a kayak fishing day trip, the BWCA has endless options.
 We can help you find your ideal route with outfitters based in Ely and on the Superior shore in Tofte, and provide complete outfitting for your BWCA adventure.

 Best Time to Go to the BWCA